 On October 4, 2024, the Company filed a demand for arbitration (the "Arbitration Demand") against Duke University with the American Arbitration Association alleging that Duke fraudulently induced the Company to enter its Patent and Technology License Agreement with Duke and that Duke breached the agreement on various occasions.
 The Arbitration Demand includes five counts against Duke, as follows: Count I - Breach of the Duke License Agreement; Count II - Breach of the Implied Contractual Covenant of Good Faith and Fair Dealing; Count III - Fraudulent Inducement to Enter the Duke License Agreement; Count IV - Violation of North Carolina's Unfair Trade Practices Act; and Count V - Unjust Enrichment.
 In connection therewith, the Company has requested an award in the Company's favor and against Duke for damages in an amount to be proved at a final hearing, interest, attorneys' fees, and arbitration fees and costs, along with all other relief to which the Company is entitled at law or in equity.
 On November 18, 2024, Duke responded to the Arbitration Demand and asserted counterclaims against the Company which Duke amended on March 24, 2025, for breach of the License Agreement and indemnity, seeking unspecified damages and related relief.
 On December 12, 2024, the Company filed an answering statement in response to Duke's counterclaims.
+The Company has received from Duke a notice of termination of the License Agreement as of May 17, 2025.
 The Company believes Duke's counterclaims are without merit and intends to contest them vigorously.
 The Company believes that the resolution of the Duke counterclaims should not have a material adverse effect on the Company's business, consolidated financial position or results of operations.
 It is possible, however, that there could be an unfavorable outcome or resolution of the claims asserted (inclusive of the claims the Company asserts against Duke and the counterclaims Duke asserts against the Company), which could negatively and materially impact the Company's business, consolidated financial position and results of operations.
-Litigation is inherently uncertain and there can be
+Litigation is inherently uncertain and there can be no assurance that the Company will prevail.
+As discussed further in Note 12, it is unlikely that the Company will be able to commercialize the rights licensed under the Duke License Agreement, treat patients using the rights and technologies licensed from Duke, spinoff Celle Corp. or otherwise obtain the benefits of the Duke License Agreement.
+Nor can there be any assurances the Company will open the Cryo-Cell Institute for Cellular Therapies.
+The Company does not include an estimate of legal fees and other related defense costs in its estimate of loss contingencies.
+See "Note 12" and "Risk Factors" for additional information regarding Duke.